Korean, Edit

 ○ 4th.
 Double-stranded DNA (ds cDNA) becomes provirus and remains latent in the nucleus

 ○ 6th.
-Virus is enveloped by the viral membrane and is released
+Virus is enveloped by the cell membrane and is released

 ⑺ Plant Viruses